ess-dmsc/daquiri/docs/profiles/README.md

 3. This is your currently active profile.
 4. Double-click on this to create a new profile.

 When you double-click a profile, you get to chose what to do.
-More on what booting means
+More on what booting means in a moment.

 ![screenshot](profile_actions.png)
 <br><br>